HumanCellAtlas/dcp-community/rfcs/text/0000-project-completion-stage.md

 ## Definitions

-**Data submission**: a set of raw data derived from the same experimental process, and the metadata describing that process
+**HCA submission**: a set of raw data derived from the same experimental process, and the metadata describing that process

-**HCA project**: a data submission plus any DCP products derived from that submission
+**HCA project**: an HCA submission plus any DCP products derived from that HCA submission

-An HCA project is considered to be **version-complete** when the DCP has delivered every possible product, given current DCP capabilities, for a given submission.
+An HCA project is considered to be **version-complete** when the DCP has delivered every possible product, given current DCP capabilities, for a given HCA submission.

 ## Motivation